 747 Howard Street, between 3rd and 4th streets

 San Francisco, CA 94103

 Convention Center Administrative Offices:

 The ultimate tourist's dream - a myriad of souvenir shops, restaurants, and sea lions all in one centralized area.
 Visit Pier 39, the Cannery and Ghirardelli Square for all your shopping indulgences.
 Street entertainers will amuse you amidst the spectacular backdrop of San Francisco Bay.

 Ride the legendary cable cars for breathtaking views and a first-hand experience of the streets of San Francisco.
 Purchase one-way tickets at the cable car terminals, police/information booths or on board the car itself.
-For unlimited all-day access invest in an $11 Muni pass good for rides on the cable car lines, buses and streetcars.
+For unlimited all-day access invest in a Muni pass good for rides on the cable car lines, buses and streetcars.

 Over 14 million people have visited Alcatraz for a glimpse of life in the prison known as "the Rock."
 Take a ten-minute boat ride to the infamous maximum-security prison where criminals such Al Capone, "Machine Gun" Kelly, and Robert "The Birdman" Stroud were kept isolated from the public.

 A San Francisco icon and a sightseer's must see.
 The Golden Gate Bridge is one of the world's most beautiful and most photographed bridges.
 There's only one way to experience it - put on some comfortable shoes and take the hour roundtrip walk across!